AllenLiu20210507/Admob-Vungle-iOS/README.md

 This project may help to reproduce issues and narrow down the root cause.

 ## Getting Started
-1.
-This project is not include the app id and placement ids.
+1.This project is not include the app id and placement ids.
 Go to the file Constant.m and input your placement ids:
 ```
 NSString* const interstitialPlacement = @"";